kingdonb/ecs-refarch-continuous-deployment/README.md

 ### Testing the example

-After the CloudFormation stack is created, the latest commit to the GitHub repository is run through the pipeline and deployed to ECS.
+After the CloudFormation stack is created, the latest commit to the GitHub repository is run through the pipeline and pushed to an ECR repo.
 Open the **PipelineUrl** to watch the first revision run through the CodePipeline pipeline.
 After the deploy step turns green, then take the image and deploy it to your cluster manually (or set up GitOps and automate your deploys!):